Picatout/bp-chipcon/readme(en).md

 The only support to debug a game is trhough VT100 virtual console running on the PC and connected to the console via its serial port.
 There is no flow control and the setting is **115200 8N1**.

-This far from ideal as one has to recompile the console firware each time a game bug is corrected.
+This far from ideal as one has to recompile the console firmware each time a game bug is corrected.